Space War 2000: History

 Space War 2000 was first announced in 1994 under the working title Star Raiders 2000 and was also showcased to the public during SCES 1994 in a very early state.
 However, according to Atari Explorer Online writers Keita Iida and Tal Funke-Bilu, the project drifted away from its original source material (Star Raiders), which led to Atari Corporation change its name to Space War.
 Though not much information was initially revealed, both Atari Corp. and Atari Explorer Online later revealed that the title was being worked on by Atari veteran Robert Zdybel, who worked on several releases such as Warbirds on Atari Lynx, as well as Atari tester Lance J. Lewis portraying the game's three-eyed character.
 Lance also revealed in a 2005 interview with The Atari Times website that Chris Thompson also served as artist during development of the project.
 It was later renamed to Space War 2000 in early 1995 and slated for a summer launch.

 Space War 2000 was then showcased in a playable state at Atari's booth during the WCES 1995, with plans for a March/April 1995 release window.
 German magazine MAN!AC later reported that the game was scheduled for a Q2 1995 release instead.
 The title was pushed back to a September/Q3 1995 launch, in addition of being kept being advertised in magazines and demonstrated during the Fun 'n' Games Day event hosted by Atari.
-French publication CD Consoles reported that the title was now scheduled for a October/November 1995 launch window.
+French publication CD Consoles reported that the title was now scheduled for an October/November 1995 launch window.
 However, Scott Le Grand and Douglas "Thunderbird" Engel of 4Play claimed that the game was quietly shelved in favor of their project, BattleSphere, due to being panned by testers during an internal focus group session at Atari.
 Prior to cancellation, the game was reported to be nearly complete by Jeff Minter in the June 23, 1995 issue of online magazine Silicon Times Report and was rated by the ESRB.